-The London Rubber Company was a commercial firm that designed, produced and supplied dipped latex rubber condoms for profit.
+The historic London Rubber Company was a commercial firm that designed, produced and supplied dipped latex rubber condoms for profit.

 Initially operating out of a tobacconist-hairdresser shop at 32 Aldersgate Street from 1915, the London Rubber Company began as a wholesaler of imported condoms and associated rubber goods operating under the purview of Lionel Jackson and his brother Elkan.
 From 1932, and in association with Lucian Landau and British Latex Products, London Rubber pioneered the production of Durex brand condoms from a small workshop at the rear of 20-22 Shore Road, Hackney.

 Manufacturing moved to a purpose-built, state of the art factory in Chingford in 1939 (where Costco now stands).

 Wartime conditions forced up production and pushed innovation.
 By the 1950s condom production had become automated and the London Rubber Company was the largest employer in Chingford, giving work to skilled engineers, chemists, salesmen and warehousemen, and also women and girls who worked in administration, sales support, and in production and testing on the factory floor.

 London Rubber was, in many ways, a socially progressive company for its time, offering a profit-share scheme and many benefits to employees (including discounted products in the weekly company ‘shop’ in the canteen).
 London Rubber chemists and engineers offered a free R&D service to surgeons and other medical interest groups.
 During it’s heyday in the 1950s and 1960s, employees of London Rubber could expect regular rewards for service, annual trips to panto for their children (which necessitated aconsiderable number of coaches as there were so many), an array of social activities and dances, and flexible time off for parents.